Main Content

 Synchronous and Asynchronous Learning

-In order to provide an optimal learning experience, all OMBA courses will incorporate both synchronous (live) and asynchronous (on your own) learning activities that create balance, stimulate engagement, and appeal to diverse learning styles.
+To provide an optimal learning experience, all OMBA courses will incorporate both synchronous (live) and asynchronous (on your own) learning activities that create balance, stimulate engagement, and appeal to diverse learning styles.
 Zoom is one example of a synchronous tool used in the OMBA.
 All synchronous sessions will be recorded for your convenience.
 Live attendance is not mandatory.
 Conversely, asynchronous tools include discussion boards, blogs, quizzes, and tests where participation occurs at your own pace but within stated deadlines and due dates.
 Instructors will identify when and how each synchronous and asynchronous tool will be used throughout their course.

 Required Course Materials